 It is widely suggested officials in Baltimore, a city notorious for its significantly high crime rate, including a murder rate that regularly tops the nation, are wrong and out of their element when they describe their prosecution of this case in apocalyptic terms.
 Rather the real dispute is not about whether the world is warming or the relative impact of man on the planet, but the costs to society of particular remedies and the efficacy of those remedies versus that money being spent improving the quality of life for earth’s inhabitants; not matters a Baltimore City Circuit Court judge is particularly well suited to resolve.
 As the Supreme Court has already determined matters of climate change are the purview of EPA and not a trial court judge.

 It should be fun to watch BP P.L.C. v.
-Mayor and City Council of Baltimore, docket no. 19-1189, which will be heard during the Supreme Court’s 2020 – 2021 term with a decision expected by June.
+Mayor and City Council of Baltimore, docket no. 19-1189, which is set for argument on January 19, 2021 (.. yes the day before Inauguration Day), with a decision expected by June.